gianthk/alrecon/README.md

 conda activate alrecon-base
 ```
 > [!NOTE]
-> If you already have a destination virtual environment for alrecon, you can install manually the requirements listed in file [alrecon.yml](envs/alrecon-base.yml).
+> If you already have a destination virtual environment for alrecon, you can install manually the requirements listed in the file [alrecon-base.yml](envs/alrecon-base.yml).

 > [!NOTE]
-> You can install [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) if you have conda not on your computer and have no desire for a "fully-fledged" anaoonda environment (to date, the tomopy package is only available for conda).
-There is an option for a "Quick command line install", which runs the complete installation without having you to click.
-In case of doubt, you can omit the last step `~/miniconda3/bin/conda init bash` and activate conda by `source miniconda3/bin/activate`.
+> If you don't have conda and want to keep things simple you can install [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) instead.

 > [!NOTE]
-> To use TomoPy with CUDA features, install TomoPy from conda following [these instructions](https://tomopy.readthedocs.io/en/stable/install.html).
+> To use TomoPy with CUDA features, install TomoPy through conda following [these instructions](https://tomopy.readthedocs.io/en/stable/install.html).

 3. Build the `alrecon` app:
 ```commandline